 Just getting it done may seem great in the short run, but it often leads to substantial financial mistakes.
 In the rush to finalize your divorce, you often give up more than you have to.

-While it may appear fine at the time, people commonly come to regret reckless decisions.
+While it may appear fine at the moment, people commonly come to regret reckless decisions.
 On the other side, if you don’t take the time to account for what is available and what you need moving forward, people frequently leave things on the table the court may otherwise award them.

 Related Reading: How To File For Divorce In Oregon